- What the Bible Says About Physical Health

 - “You shall walk in all the ways which the Lord your God has commanded you, that you may live and that it may be well with you, and that you may prolong your days in the land which you shall possess.”—Deuteronomy 5:33

 - “Beloved, I pray that you may prosper in all things and be in health, just as your soul prospers.”—3 John 2

-What Does the Bible Say About Physical Health?
+What the Bible Says About Physical Health

 The Bible says that we are to take care of our physical health because it prepares us to fulfill the divine purpose God predestined for us.
 How we care for our bodies can represent how we honor the Lord, as well as provide a way for us to tap into the strength of Christ.

 - “I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.”—Romans 12:1